hpc/charliecloud/doc/ch-fromhost.rst

 Injection is currently implemented using a simple file copy, but that may change in the future.

-Arbitrary file and Libfabric injection are handled differently.
+Arbitrary file and libfabric injection are handled differently.

 Arbitrary files
 ---------------